allouchear/CdftT/README.md

 ## How to use it

 After compilation, type ./cddft.\
-You obtain a list of all implemented method.\
+You obtain a list of all implemented methods.\
 A input file is requirement to run it.\
 See examples/ folder.